-With the above in mind, we felt it was time to publish a report outlining the gender disparity that exists on Irish radio towards female musicians and fronted bands/acts across 27 Regional and National radio stations in Ireland.
+With the above in mind, we felt it was time to publish data reports outlining the gender disparity that exists on Irish & UK radio towards female musicians and fronted bands/acts.

-The thing is this: our diverse talent has always been there, and now through live performances, increased awareness, spotify playlist inclusions and TV placements, the country is getting to hear it but wouldn’t it be brilliant if radio start supporting more women?
+The thing is this: our diverse talent has always been there, and now through live performances, increased awareness, Spotify playlist inclusions and TV placements, we are getting to hear it but wouldn’t it be brilliant if radio start supporting more womxn?
 Radio plays a vital role in truly breaking an artist.

 We are here to try to ensure that a gender quota and gender equality is realised.
 When we come together as a united force of people from all creeds, gender, colour, age and orientation who are no longer accepting inequity and gender bias; anything is possible and we should never ever be afraid to ask the question why not her?